apache/airavata/docs/tutorial/gateways2019_tutorial.md

 Now we'll use `AiravataAPI` to submit an Echo job.

+1. In
+   `$HOME/gateways19-tutorial/gateways19_tutorial/templates/gateways19_tutorial/hello.html`
-1. We add a click handler to the _Run_ button that gets the selected greeting
+   we add a click handler to the _Run_ button that gets the selected greeting
    value:

 ```javascript